 Although she's best known to soap fans for her work on All My Children and other soap operas, Debbi Morgan has amassed many impressive non-soap credits on her résumé.
 Some of them include the TV series Boston Public, Charmed, and For the People, as well as the films Eve's Bayou, Coach Carter, and The Hurricane.
 She previously played the role of Power's Estelle in a recurring capacity from 2014 to 2020.

 How do you feel about Debbi Morgan reprising her Power character for the series' sequel?
 What are your thoughts on the first-look teaser trailer of Power Book II: Ghost?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.